bloominstituteoftechnology/Sprint-Challenge--JavaScript/Answers.md

 ## 3. What is closure?

 Closure is the idea that the engine can look outward and upward to resolve the value of variables.
-To put it another way, the scope of a function can provide "closure" to other functions inside them, covering them in a warm blanket of variables that the functions themselves may not have in their own scope.
+To put it another way, the scope of a function can provide "closure" to other functions inside them, covering them in a warm blanket of variables that the inner functions themselves may not have in their own scope.

 ## 4. Describe the four rules of the 'this' keyword.